pykickstart/pykickstart/docs/kickstart-docs.rst

     Install this repository to the target system so that it can be used after reboot.
 Added in anaconda-22.3-1

+``--gpgkey``

+    Specify GPG key used to verify packages downloaded from this repo.
+Setting a key here enables package verification, for this repository.

 reqpart
 -------